taimoor1234567/database-lab-engine/README.md

 - Snapshot retention policies supported in DLE configuration.
 - Peristent clones: clones survive DLE restarts (including full VM reboots).
 - The "reset" command can be used to switch to a different version of data.
-- DB Migration Checker component collects various artefacts useful for DB testing in CI ([docs](https://postgres.ai/docs/db-migration-checker))
+- DB Migration Checker component collects various artefacts useful for DB testing in CI ([docs](https://postgres.ai/docs/db-migration-checker)).
-- SSH port forwarding for API and Postgres connections
+- SSH port forwarding for API and Postgres connections.
-- Docker container config parameters can be specified in the DLE config
+- Docker container config parameters can be specified in the DLE config.
+- Resource usage quotas for clones: CPU, RAM (container quotas, supported by Docker)
-- Postgres config parameters can be specified in the DLE config (separately for clones, the "sync" container, and the "promote" container)
+- Postgres config parameters can be specified in the DLE config (separately for clones, the "sync" container, and the "promote" container).
--
+- Monitoring: auth-free `/healthz` API endpoint, extended `/status` (requires auth), [Netdata module](https://gitlab.com/postgres-ai/netdata_for_dle).

 ## How to contribute
 ### Give the project a star